QBLint/QBLint/README.md

 QBLint is currently only supported on Windows.

+## Requirements

+- .NET 5.0
+- Windows (preferably 10)
+- QB64 (preferably 1.5, and add it to PATH for the Formatter and Linter to work)

 ## Running and Building

 Just double click run.bat and it'll automatically build QBLintLinter and start QBLint.